IBM-Bluemix-Docs/mobilefoundation/faq.md

 To use your own domain, you need to configure custom domain by performing the following steps:

 1. Create a {{site.data.keyword.mfserver_short_notm}} instance by creating the {{site.data.keyword.mobilefoundation_short}} service instance by choosing one of the supported plans.
 1. Add the custom domain that you would want to use, to your {{site.data.keyword.cloud_notm}} `Organization`.
 Go to **Manage Organizations > DOMAINS > ADD DOMAIN** to add your own domain.
 1. Set up a route for the server to use your custom domain.
 1. Go to the DNS provider for your domain, and add a CNAME entry, which routes the traffic from your domain to the default {{site.data.keyword.cloud_notm}} route, where the server is running.
 1. If you would like to configure `https` for your custom domain, then upload the SSL certificate for your domain in {{site.data.keyword.cloud_notm}}.
 To upload the SSL certificate, go to **Manage Organizations > DOMAINS**, select the custom domain that you want to configure SSL certificate for, click the **Upload Certificate** to upload SSL certificate for your domain.
 For more information, see [this post](https://www.ibm.com/cloud/blog/ssl-certificates-bluemix-custom-domains){: external}.

-## How do I backup my configuration and quickly onboard when there is no persistent database (Developer Plan)?
+## How do I back up my configuration and quickly onboard when there is no persistent database (Developer Plan)?
 {: #persistentdatabase}
 {: faq}

-The Developer plan does not offer a persistent database, which could cause at times loss of data.
+The Developer plan does not offer a persistent database, which might cause at times loss of data.
 To quickly onboard in such cases, be sure to follow these best practices:

-* Every time you make any of the following server-side actions:
+* Every time that you make any of the following server-side actions:
    * Deploy an adapter or update any adapter configuration or property value
    * Perform any security configuration such scope-mapping and alike

-   Run the following from the command-line to download your configuration to a .zip file:
+   Run the following from the command line to download your configuration to a .zip file:

    ```bash
    $curl -X GET -u admin:admin -o export.zip http://<App Name>.mybluemix.net/mfpadmin/management-apis/2.0/runtimes/mfp/export/all
    ```

-* In case you recreate your server or lose your configuration, run the following from the command-line to import the configuration to the server:
+* In case you re-create your server or lose your configuration, run the following from the command line to import the configuration to the server:

    ```bash
    $curl -X POST -u admin:admin -F file=@./export.zip http://<App Name>.mybluemix.net/mfpadmin/management-apis/2.0/runtimes/mfp/deploy/multi